prahladyeri/jekylltest/about.md

+---
+layout: default
+title: About
+---
-# About Me
+# About page

-Lorem ipsum text.
+This page tells you a little bit about me.